 This Notice sets out when and how we use your Personal Data that you or others provide to us.
 We are committed to managing and safeguarding your personal information in accordance with current legislation and best practice, your privacy is of the utmost importance to us.
 Whenever you provide personal information, we will treat that information in accordance with the Privacy Notice.
 We want to make sure you fully understand the terms and conditions surrounding the capture and use of Personal Data, this notice describes what information we collect about you, how we use it, and the rights you have in relation to that collection and usage.

-By ‘Personal Data’, we refer to information collected or held by the School that identifies and relates to you as an individual including ‘Sensitive Personal Data’.
+By ‘Personal Data’, we refer to information collected or held by the School that identifies and relates to you as an individual including ‘Special Category Personal Data’.

 Who we are

 The King’s School, Worcester (‘the School’) is a private company limited by guarantee registered in England, No 4776324, and is registered with the Charity Commission under Charity No. 10983236.
 The Charity Commissioners for England and Wales have issued a uniting direction in respect of the School and the unincorporated precursor charity that went by the same name (having the registered name of Worcester Cathedral Grammar School, charity number 527536) whereby single entity financial statements may be prepared.
 The registered office is 5 College Green, Worcester WR1 2LL.

 The School operates one senior school and two junior schools known as King’s St Alban’s and King’s Hawford.

 The School also operates in conjunction with The King’s School Development Trust, King’s School Worcester Enterprises Ltd, and King’s School Activities Ltd. As Data Controller, the data we manage refers individually and collectively to these bodies.